root-project/jsroot/docs/JSROOT.md

 JSROOT defines the TFile class, which can be used to access binary ROOT files.
 One should always remember that all I/O operations are asynchronous in JSROOT.
-Therefore, callback functions are used to react when the I/O operation completed.
+Therefore promises are used to retrieve results when the I/O operation is completed.
 For example, reading an object from a file and displaying it will look like:

     import { openFile, draw } from 'https://root.cern/js/latest/modules/main.mjs';